MamiyaA/FeatureFinder/README.md

 LinearRegressionWithInteractions.ipynb: Load the results of the lasso regression.
 Choose the top 3 features and run linear regression using these features and their interactions.
 A model confirms the validity of the features and shows that interactions are not significantly big.
 Save the results for the use in Streamlit app.

+Interactive Web App:
+The app will interactively show how much each senior care center has to improve on key features in order to meet their "target" emplyee turn over rate.

+For running the Web App, please install “Streamlit” from (https://www.streamlit.io/), and run the file by typing: streamlit run FeaturePredictionForTurnover_Streamlit.py